Skip Navigation Skip To Footer

 Dr. Anesi received his undergraduate degree from the University of Chicago and his MD from Case Western Reserve University School of Medicine.
 He completed his internal medicine residency at Massachusetts General Hospital and his fellowship in pulmonary and critical care medicine at Penn.
 He also holds masters degrees in clinical epidemiology (Penn) and bioethics (Case Western).

-At Penn, Dr. Anesi sees patients in the medical intensive care units, including the COVID ICUs, and on the rapid response service, and serves as Director of the Medical Critical Care Bioresponse Program and Co-Chair of the Penn Medicine Critical Care Alliance COVID-19 and Pandemic Preparedness Committee.
+At Penn, Dr. Anesi sees patients in the medical intensive care units and on the rapid response service, and serves as Director of the Medical Critical Care Bioresponse Program and the Special Pathogen Treatment Unit.